Aarhus Festuge: History

 Aarhus Festuge was established in 1964, debuted in September 1965, and has since then become one of the largest themed festivals in Northern Europe.

 In 2014, Aarhus Festival took place from 29 August to 7 September.
 It was the festivals' 50th anniversary, and was marked with the theme ‘Same but different’.

 Themes

 Aarhus Festival always revolves around an overall theme, which is now used for three-year periods.
 The theme serves as a guideline and an inspiration for the events, and is visible in many aspects of the festival.
 The annual poster, which is created by a different artist each year, is the visual representation of the theme.

-Aarhus Festuge poster 1965, the first festival arrangement.